David Bronson (musician): Early life

-Music career
+Career

 The Long Lost Story

 In 2012 Bronson self-released his debut album Story, which is the second narrative half, but first released half of the autobiographical song cycle The Long Lost Story.
 The record was released in June 2012 in the U.S. and January 2013 in the United Kingdom and Europe.
 The first narrative half of the project, The Long Lost, was released next, in 2013, both in the U.S. and Europe.
 Bronson has been quoted as saying that Beck's Sea Change album, Peter Gabriel's Us album, and the work of music producer Daniel Lanois were all significant influences on The Long Lost Story.

 The Long Lost Story, which began as Bronson's way of chronicling the end of an important relationship, has been described as Bronson's "own musical time capsule, comprised [sic] autobiographical songs that tell tales of the hardest period of his life."
 The double album cycle was written by Bronson to feature only two voices, his own, and a female counterpart, which was sung by vocalist Maria Neckam, who has also performed in Bronson's live band.